The Golden Age of Hollywood (1930s–1950s)

 • Star performers who embodied glamour and hope

-Musicals became cultural touchstones, reinforcing Hollywood’s role as a provider of emotional relief during uncertain times.
+Musicals became important cultural touchstones, reinforcing Hollywood’s role as a major provider of emotional relief during periods of economic hardship and global uncertainty.

-In contrast to colorful musicals, the 1940s gave rise to film noir, a genre shaped by war, anxiety, and moral ambiguity.
+In contrast to colourful musicals, the 1940s saw the rise of film noir, a style of filmmaking shaped by war, social anxiety, and moral ambiguity.

 Film noir classics explored: